Brand development that increases sales velocity, guaranteed.

 Header image?
 How about a full-pager image instead?
 The modern website design can be easily identified in the wild by its massive, full-screen imagery.
 Think Apple.
 Think the Google Nexus homepage.
 Think every wedding photographer ever.

-Even DIY website building platforms such as Squarespace are amping up their popularity on a solid foundation of fancy pictures.
+Even DIY or free website builders such as Squarespace are amping up their popularity on a solid foundation of fancy pictures.
 Simply offering templates that include larger background images makes virtually any idiot capable of building something that looks like an honest-to-goodness professional website, immediately setting them apart from crappier DIY options.

 4. Dynamic Storytelling